NUS-SNL/linkguardian/switch_impl/sigcomm23-ae/README.md

   `driver` and `bfrt`.
 The `driver` session is running the `switchd` program.
 On the other hand, the `bfrt` session is running a `bfrt_python` shell providing you with a CLI interface to interact with LinkGuardian sender and the receiver.
-However, you won't be required interact manually with the `bfrt_python` shell as we have provided several automation scripts (see below).
+However, you won't be required to interact manually with the `bfrt_python` shell as we have provided several automation scripts (see below).